datenstrom/yellow/CONTRIBUTING.md

 ## How to suggest an idea

 1. [Submit a new issue for each idea](https://github.com/datenstrom/yellow/issues).
-2. Describe what would make your everyday life easier, find a solution that you like.
+2. Explain your idea, how it would make your everyday life easier.
 3. Vote for good ideas, give them a thumbs-up.
 [What's popular?](https://github.com/datenstrom/yellow/issues?q=is%3Aopen+is%3Aissue+sort%3Areactions-%2B1-desc+label%3Aidea)

 ## How to make an extension